Virginia Tech® home

 4. Engineered nanomaterials interaction with biotic and abiotic surfaces

-Labs: Durham 389B; Patton 10 and 14
+Lab: Durham 389B; Patton 10 and 14

-Research Interests: Groundwater resources; fate and attenuation of contaminants in aquatic environments; modelling and decision-support tools; subsurface remediation including natural attenuation; bioremediation; phytoremediation.
+Research interests: Groundwater resources; fate and attenuation of contaminants in aquatic environments; modelling and decision-support tools; subsurface remediation including natural attenuation; bioremediation; phytoremediation.

 Research activities: